svandragt/cuttlefish/readme.md

-# Carbon
+# Mana
-Carbon is a PHP based hackable performant (semi) static blogging system.
+Mana is a PHP based hackable web framework (work in progress).

 _It should be considered early alpha._